Homeโ€บArticlesโ€บBest Ofโ€บBest LinkedIn Tools

 LinkedIn Text Formatter

-The LinkedIn Text Formatter converts plain text into ten Unicode styles โ€” Bold, Italic, Bold Italic, Sans Bold, Sans Italic, Sans Bold Italic, Script, Double Struck, Strikethrough, and Underline โ€” displayed side by side so you can compare and copy the one that fits.
-It's the most direct fix for LinkedIn's lack of native rich-text formatting, useful for bolding a post's opening hook or styling a tagline in your About section.
-Each style has its own Copy button, and a quick reminder: styled text isn't searchable, so keep headlines and skills sections in plain text.
+The LinkedIn Text Formatter converts plain text into ten Unicode styles, Bold, Italic, Bold Italic, Sans Bold, Sans Italic, Sans Bold Italic, Script, Double Struck, Strikethrough, and Underline, displayed side by side so you can compare and copy the one that fits.
+It's the most direct fix for LinkedIn's lack of native rich-text formatting, handy for bolding a post's opening hook or styling a tagline in your About section.
+Each style has its own Copy button.
+One thing worth remembering: styled text isn't searchable, so keep headlines and skills sections in plain text.

 Resume Plain Text Formatter

-The Resume Plain Text Formatter strips hidden formatting artefacts โ€” tab characters, non-breaking spaces, smart quotes, inconsistent line breaks โ€” that get carried over when you copy a resume from Word or a PDF.
+The Resume Plain Text Formatter strips hidden formatting artefacts, tab characters, non-breaking spaces, smart quotes, inconsistent line breaks, that get carried over when you copy a resume from Word or a PDF.
 This matters specifically for LinkedIn because pasting "dirty" formatted text into the About section or a message often produces visibly broken spacing that's hard to diagnose.
-Running your resume text through this formatter first guarantees a clean paste every time.
+Run your resume text through this formatter first and you'll get a clean paste every time.

 Case Converter

 The Case Converter normalises text into Title Case, UPPERCASE, lowercase, Sentence case, or camelCase/PascalCase variants in one click.
-On LinkedIn, this is most useful for fixing job titles and headlines pasted from inconsistent sources โ€” a title in ALL CAPS from one system and Title Case from another both get normalised before they reach your profile.
+On LinkedIn, this comes in handy most for fixing job titles and headlines pasted from inconsistent sources: a title in ALL CAPS from one system and Title Case from another both get normalised before they reach your profile.

 Word & Character Counter

-The Word & Character Counter tracks character and word count live as you draft, which matters because LinkedIn enforces hard limits โ€” 3,000 characters for posts, 220 for headlines, and around 2,600 for the About section.
-Drafting in a separate tool with live counting avoids the frustrating experience of writing a long post directly in LinkedIn's editor only to find it's over the limit at the end.
+The Word & Character Counter tracks character and word count live as you draft, which matters because LinkedIn enforces hard limits: 3,000 characters for posts, 220 for headlines, and around 2,600 for the About section.
+Drafting in a separate tool with live counting saves you from writing a long post directly in LinkedIn's editor only to find it's over the limit at the end.

 How We Evaluated

-Every tool in this roundup runs entirely in the browser โ€” there's no server-side processing of your text, no account creation, and no rate limits on usage.
-We checked that each tool's output pastes correctly into LinkedIn's actual post composer and profile fields without introducing stray characters or broken line breaks, and that the underlying logic (Unicode substitution, formatting stripping, case transformation, character counting) is accurate against manual verification.
+Every tool in this roundup runs entirely in the browser.
+There's no server-side processing of your text, no account creation, and no rate limits on usage.
+We checked that each tool's output pastes correctly into LinkedIn's actual post composer and profile fields without introducing stray characters or broken line breaks, and confirmed the underlying logic, Unicode substitution, formatting stripping, case transformation, character counting, holds up against manual verification.

 Frequently Asked Questions

-Yes โ€” every tool listed here, including the [LinkedIn Text Formatter](/linkedin-text-formatter/) and [Resume Plain Text Formatter](/resume-text-formatter/), works directly in your browser with no sign-up or login required.
-You can use them as often as you like, with no usage limits or paywalls.
+Every tool listed here, including the [LinkedIn Text Formatter](/linkedin-text-formatter/) and [Resume Plain Text Formatter](/resume-text-formatter/), works directly in your browser with no sign-up or login required.
+Use them as often as you like, with no usage limits or paywalls.

-Yes โ€” all four tools process your text entirely client-side in JavaScript, meaning nothing you type or paste is ever sent to a server, logged, or stored.
-This makes them safe for draft resumes, unpublished posts, or any text you're not ready to share publicly.
+It's safe.
+All four tools process your text entirely client-side in JavaScript, so nothing you type or paste ever gets sent to a server, logged, or stored.
+That makes them fine to use with draft resumes, unpublished posts, or any text you're not ready to share publicly.

-No โ€” Unicode-styled characters are different code points from regular letters, so LinkedIn's search index won't match a search for a word against its bolded or italicised version.
-Keep your headline and skills section in plain text, and reserve styled text from the [LinkedIn Text Formatter](/linkedin-text-formatter/) for post bodies and your About section.
+It won't.
+Unicode-styled characters are different code points from regular letters, so LinkedIn's search index won't match a search for a word against its bolded or italicised version.
+Keep your headline and skills section in plain text, and save styled text from the [LinkedIn Text Formatter](/linkedin-text-formatter/) for post bodies and your About section.

-LinkedIn profile fields like your headline often look more professional in Title Case (e.g. 'Senior Product Manager') rather than ALL CAPS or all lowercase, and recruiters frequently paste job titles from inconsistent sources.
+LinkedIn profile fields like your headline often look more professional in Title Case (e.g. 'Senior Product Manager') than ALL CAPS or all lowercase, and recruiters frequently paste job titles from inconsistent sources.
 The [Case Converter](/case-formatter/) normalises capitalisation instantly so your profile reads consistently.

 When you paste a resume from Word or a PDF into LinkedIn's About section or a message, hidden formatting characters, tab stops, and odd line breaks often carry over and look broken.
 The [Resume Plain Text Formatter](/resume-text-formatter/) strips that hidden formatting, leaving clean plain text that pastes correctly into any LinkedIn field.

-Yes โ€” a typical workflow is to clean up resume-pasted text with the [Resume Plain Text Formatter](/resume-text-formatter/) first, normalise capitalisation with the [Case Converter](/case-formatter/), check the length with the [Word & Character Counter](/word-counter-formatter/), and finally bold a key phrase with the [LinkedIn Text Formatter](/linkedin-text-formatter/) before posting.
+A typical workflow looks like this: clean up resume-pasted text with the [Resume Plain Text Formatter](/resume-text-formatter/) first, normalise capitalisation with the [Case Converter](/case-formatter/), check the length with the [Word & Character Counter](/word-counter-formatter/), and finally bold a key phrase with the [LinkedIn Text Formatter](/linkedin-text-formatter/) before posting.

-Yes โ€” all four are responsive web tools that work in any mobile browser, so you can format and copy text directly from your phone before switching to the LinkedIn app to paste it.
-No app installation is required on either platform.
+All four are responsive web tools that work in any mobile browser, so you can format and copy text directly from your phone before switching to the LinkedIn app to paste it.
+Neither platform requires an app installation.

 Most modern devices and browsers render Unicode-styled text correctly, but a small number of older Android devices or outdated browsers may show empty boxes instead of the styled characters.
-For anything mission-critical โ€” like a job application message โ€” it's safer to stick with plain text from the [Resume Plain Text Formatter](/resume-text-formatter/).
+For anything mission-critical, like a job application message, it's safer to stick with plain text from the [Resume Plain Text Formatter](/resume-text-formatter/).

-There's no hard limit built into the tools themselves โ€” you can paste a full resume, a long post draft, or just a single word.
-Performance stays fast even for several thousand characters since all processing happens locally in your browser, not on a remote server.
+There's no hard limit built into the tools themselves.
+Paste a full resume, a long post draft, or just a single word, and performance stays fast even for several thousand characters, since all processing happens locally in your browser rather than on a remote server.

 Posts allow up to 3,000 characters and fully support Unicode styling from the [LinkedIn Text Formatter](/linkedin-text-formatter/) for emphasis, while certain profile fields like your headline are indexed by search and should generally stay in plain text to remain discoverable.
 The [Word & Character Counter](/word-counter-formatter/) helps you stay within each field's specific limit as you draft.